CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

 we can simply let the state from which it starts from keep a list of rules starting from this state.
 (That's one of the oldest trick in the book for designing stuff: What's really needed is _always a lot less_ than what's appears to be needed.
 _And_ you can never know how big that discrepancy is or what's really necessary and what aren't until you actually get around to building it.)
-Let's proceed to defining a state in our automata:
+Let's proceed to defining a state in our automata, which would be a vertex:
 ```c
 /**
  * @brief Definition for a NFA state.
 Each NFAState object is initialized